How to Sell Your Home in the Winter

 Spring and summer see a flurry of activity in the housing market.
-Winter is traditionally a slower time, but the “slower” usually refers to the number of total houses on the market, not to the length of time a seller waits for a buyer.
+Winter is traditionally a slower time, but “slower” usually refers to the number of houses on the market, not to the length of time a seller waits for a buyer.

-Why?
 Fewer houses on the market mean less competition for you as a seller.
 Less competition means that you can get a better price from motivated buyers.

-Here are some steps to take to sell your house quickly in the winter time:
+Here are some steps to take to sell your house quickly in the wintertime:

 - Think warm when you stage your house.
 Add pillows, blankets, tablecloths, curtains, rugs to the home to give the suggestion of cozy warmth.
-You can even go so far as to use warm colors like red, orange, and yellow.

 - Add houseplants for a cozy feeling.
 There are many houseplants that work well in the winter like succulents and poinsettias.
 You can use artificial plants for less maintenance.

 - Make room for coats.
 Prospective buyers will be looking for an entryway closet or coat hanger since they will come to your home with their own coats.
-Make sure your entryway closet looks tidy and decluttered since they will be looking at it!
+Make sure your entryway closet looks tidy and uncluttered since they will be looking at it!

 - Check your outdoor entertaining areas.
 Instead of storing your furniture, consider keeping your furniture on your patio so buyers can visualize how to use the space in the spring and summer.
 Maybe even add a fire pit to give the suggestion of outdoor winter entertainment.